 Step 3: Picking the Perfect Croatia Sailing Itinerary

 Once the perfect sailing charter is picked, it’s time to do what our family does best, choose the most incredible itinerary for our sailing vacation in Croatia.
 We always want to pack the best of a destination into our travels.
 And with options like these, I think we’ll find more than our fair share throughout the Dalmatian Islands of Croatia.

 After landing in Croatia, we explore the city of Split, focusing on the old town.
 This ancient Roman city, dating back to the 4th Century isn’t just beautiful, it’s also the center of everyday life in Split.
-We may also spend a few days exploring as far up at the Plitvice Lakes.
+We may also spend a few days exploring as far up as the Plitvice Lakes.

-After touring the town and adding whatever else we had time for, we would make our way to the marina to learn about the boat, meet our skipper, and spend our first night onboard.
+After touring the town and adding whatever else we had time for, we would make our way to the marina to learn about the boat, meet our skipper, and spend our first night on board.